Law - AQA

 The second part of the AS develops an understanding of the basic principles of the law of Tort (Negligence).
 We also study an introduction to criminal law and concentrate on the non-fatal offences in particular

-In the second year, the course focuses upon Criminal and Tort law in much more detail.
-A student can build upon the understanding of the basic principles gained in the first year to develop a detailed knowledge of the law of murder and manslaughter.
-Specific aspects of negligence are also studied along with broader subjects to include ‘law and justice’ and ‘law and morality’.
+In the second year, the course focuses upon Criminal law in much more detail.
+A student can build upon the understanding of the basic principles gained in the first year to develop a detailed knowledge of the law of Murder and Manslaughter.
+Specific aspects, Theft, Burglary and Blackmail, are also studied along with broader subjects which will include ‘law and justice’ and ‘law and morality’.

 How will I be assessed?